 Something borrowed?
 Nothing in Eastern Promises is really borrowed and the film is uniquely Cronenberg’s own, but it is a genre film and as such it contains echoes of other mob movies.
 In particular, there were several scenes that made me think of The Godfather, especially the final shot of Nikolai.
 It also contains echoes of previous Cronenberg movies and you are not-so-subtly reminded that you are, after all, watching a “Cronenberg film.”
 While all directors have a certain style, it seems as if Cronenberg is unwilling (or unable) to move on.
 It isn’t so heavy-handed that he risks becoming a one-trick pony, but given a fresh canvas to play on time after time, it would be interesting to see what he could do if violence, death, destruction, and mayhem were banned from his palette.

 As mentioned, Eastern Promises is, in my opinion, Cronenberg’s most-polished film so far.
 In straight movie-going terms it gives plenty of value for the price of entry and the story is well-told, well-acted and well-directed.
 And for the first time, I actually wondered what might happen to the characters Cronenberg created once the film faded to black and the closing credits started to roll.

-Back to the Cast & Crew of Eastern Promises.
+Also see: The Cast & Crew of Eastern Promises.